12 bands who succeeded by never selling out

 High On Fire

 How does a band who launched their career making brutal stoner thrash about monsters win a GRAMMY?
 Simple: keep making brutal stoner thrash about monsters.
 High On Fire never once deviated from their MO of making heads bang to killer riffs honoring H.P.
-Lovecraft, and for that they were awarded the Best Metal GRAMMY this year for their song Electric Messiah, beating out more presentable acts like Trivium and Underoath.
-If you’re going to make outlaw music, don’t pull your punches — go full outlaw.
+Lovecraft, and for that they were awarded the Best Metal GRAMMY in 2019 for their song Electric Messiah, beating out more presentable acts like Trivium and Underoath.
+If you’re going to make outlaw music, don’t pull your punches – go full outlaw.

 While plenty of other death metal bands have just become laid-back biker dudes, Napalm Death haven’t forgotten the punk-rock protest ethos that drove their grindcore roots.
 Whether they’re raising money for fellow musicians or literally fighting Nazis, the boys from Birmingham are always about using their powers for good.
 The closest they’ve ever come is having their song used in a TV show – not exactly lending a song to the Trump campaign.

 Rage Against The Machine

 For Rage Against The Machine, selling out would be the ultimate sin.
 Instead, the band has taken every opportunity at its disposal to bite the hand that feeds the rich, from shutting down the stock market to lampooning politicians and talk show hosts in their videos.
 For all their hard work, the California quintet possess a career that is for all intents and purposes flawless, driven by moral activism and a need to speak truth to power.
 For most bands, putting a burning monk on their album cover would be career suicide; for these guys, it was a game-changer.